Social cue: Autism spectrum disorder

 The main social cue impairments of those on the autism spectrum include interpreting facial expressions, understanding body language, and deciphering gaze direction.
 All three of these cues are classified under the nonverbal communication category.
 However, research has found that autistic children and adults have no difficulty in identifying human bodily movements or body language that is used in everyday and normal activities.
-The aspect that autistic people have trouble with is more so the ability that is needed to verbally describe the emotions that are connected with these types of bodily movements.
+The aspect that autistic people have trouble with is moreso the ability that is needed to verbally describe the emotions that are connected with these types of bodily movements.

 Children who are not autistic learn to relate the body movements that they see with the emotions and mental states of others when they have face to face interactions with other children.
 Having face to face interactions with other people helps children increase their knowledge of what these body movements represent.
 After seeing these representations being used multiple times, children are then able to make inferences about the representations and the people making them.
 Thus, the children will be able to make assumptions about a person that they interact with in the future, since they already understand what body movements or body language represents.